Convex-Dev/design/cad/026_lisp/README.md

 Typically, developers will make use of a REPL (Read-Eval-Print-Loop) which executes expressions directly to return a result (and possibly also modifying the CVM state).
 REPLs can be used in local test environments, or directly on a deployed Convex network.

 It is possible (though *not usually recommended*, for obvious security and risk reasons) to enable REPL capabilities on live production code.
+This capability can be used to hot-fix and upgrade running CVM code.

-Examples below are suitable for execution at a Convex Lisp REPL.
+Examples given in this CAD are suitable for execution at a Convex Lisp REPL.

 ## Expressions and Forms